 - ½ cup oil

-- Preheat oven to 350.
-Grease and flour three round cake pans or grease one 9x13 baking dish.
+- Preheat the oven to 350.
+Grease and flour three round cake pans or grease one 9×13 baking dish.

-- Place all cake ingredients into a large mixing bowl and beat with an electric mixer until well blended and full combined, about two minutes).1 box yellow cake mix, 1 11-ounce can mandarin oranges, diced and undrained, 4 eggs, ½ cup oil
+- Place all cake ingredients into a large bowl and beat with an electric mixer until well blended and fully combined (about two minutes).1 box yellow cake mix, 1 11-ounce can mandarin oranges, diced and undrained, 4 eggs, ½ cup oil

-- Pour into prepared pans and bake until toothpick inserted in center comes out clean, 25-30 minutes, slightly less if you use three pans.
-If using round pans, allow to cool for ten minutes before turning out to cool completely.
-If using 9x13, allow to cool completely in pan.
+- Pour into prepared pans and bake until a toothpick inserted in the center comes out clean (25-30 minutes, slightly less if you use three pans).
+If using round pans, allow the cakes to cool for 10 minutes before turning out to cool completely.
+If using 9×13, allow the cake to cool completely in the pan.

-- For frosting, place pineapple (with juice) and pudding mix in a mixing bowl.
+- For the frosting, place the canned pineapple (with juice) and the pudding mix in a mixing bowl.
 Beat until just mixed.
-Add in whipped topping and beat on low speed for about one minute, until blended in.
+Add in whipped topping and beat on low speed for about one minute until blended in.
 Frost cake.1 3.4-ounce box instant vanilla pudding, 16 ounces whipped topping, 1 8-ounce can crushed pineapple, undrained

 - Cover well and refrigerate.
 Best if made 2 or 3 days ahead and refrigerated before serving.